oneafter909/strawberryfilereorder/README.md

 <b>How does it work?</b>
 <p>The program will read all the files inside a directory.
-Then the program takes the extensions and put the file with the extension inside a specific folder.
+Then it takes the extensions and put the file with the extension inside a dedicated folder.
 The name of the folder is selected by the program.
+It will create a copy of the file if it already exists inside a folder and will rename it with the tag "[dx]".
-The program will create a copy of the file if already exists inside a folder and will rename it with the tag "[dx]".
+If the dedicated folder already exists, the program will provide to put the file inside the already created folder.
 </p>

 <b>Extensions supported by Strawberry</b>